Ryottai/Ryottai.github.io/experience/experience.md

 ## Profession
 ----------------------------------------------------------------
 ### Oct.
 2021-
-* Teaching Assistant, [Chair for Global Consumer Intelligence (GCI) 2021 Winter Excellent Graduate at The University of Tokyo]{:.heading.flip-title}
+* Teaching Assistant, [Chair for Global Consumer Intelligence (GCI) 2021 Winter at The University of Tokyo]{:.heading.flip-title}

 ### Apr.
 2021-Sep.
 2021
-* Teaching Assistant, [Chair for Global Consumer Intelligence (GCI) 2021 Summer Excellent Graduate at The University of Tokyo]{:.heading.flip-title}
+* Teaching Assistant, [Chair for Global Consumer Intelligence (GCI) 2021 Summer at The University of Tokyo]{:.heading.flip-title}

 ## Research
 ----------------------------------------------------------------